-IMMUNISATIONS FOR TRAVEL ABROAD
+IMMUNISATIONS FOR TRAVEL ABROAD - NON NHS Work

 In order to receive Travel Advice and Vaccinations The Policy within Forestside Medical Practice is that "You will need to book an appointment a minimum of 6 weeks prior to going on holiday".
+All Travel Vaccinations have to be ordered and paid for in advance.

 This policy is set for safe practice so please do not get upset with our staff if we cannot meet your travel needs due to inadequate time scales.